Ä¢¹½ÊÓÆµ

 La Mesa is a tiny town located in the state of New Mexico.
 With a population of 649 people and just one neighborhood, La Mesa is the 129th largest community in New Mexico.

-When you are in La Mesa, you'll notice that it is more blue-collar than most other communities in America.
-35.34% of La Mesa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, La Mesa is generally considered to be a blue-collar town.
+35.34% of the La Mesa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, La Mesa is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in La Mesa who work in sales jobs (17.29%), healthcare suport services (9.77%), and business and financial occupations (9.77%).

-La Mesa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, La Mesa doesn't have a public transportation system that people use for their commute.

 The per capita income in La Mesa in 2022 was $19,576, which is low income relative to New Mexico and the nation.
 This equates to an annual income of $78,304 for a family of four.
 However, La Mesa contains both very wealthy and poor people as well.